Benefits of Tea Tree Oil

 From pimples to pristine sportswear, tea tree oil has a purpose to play in all our lives.
-Well we think so.
-And it seems most companies agree.
+And it seems most companies agree with the many benefits of tea tree oil.
 Many skin care and beauty products contain it these days.
-Tea tree oil could nearly be one of the most well known essential oils on the market today and has been a popular natural remedy for centuries.
+It’s one of the most well known essential oils on the market today and has been a popular natural remedy for centuries.

 Tea tree oil originates from the leaves of the beautiful Australian tree called Melaleuca alternifolia, or tea tree for short.
-It is native to southeast Queensland and the northeast coast of New South Wales, Australia.
-Aboriginal people of Australia have used tea tree oil as a traditional medicine for years to treat coughs and colds, wounds and infections (1).
-That’s certainly not all!
-Keep reading to find out another fifteen insanely useful ways you to use this healing oil.
+Aboriginals have used tea tree oil as a traditional medicine for years to treat coughs and colds, wounds and infections (1).

 15 Useful Ways To Incorporate Tea Tree Oil Into Your Life

-A natural and powerful extract, it offers antibacterial, anti-inflammatory, antiviral, antimicrobial and antifungal properties, which are highly useful for helping all of the following conditions (2):
+A natural and powerful extract, it offers antibacterial, anti-inflammatory, antiviral, antimicrobial and antifungal properties.
+These are highly useful for helping the following conditions (2):

 - Fungal Infections On The Nail